 Always call an invoice an ‘invoice’

-You might think that putting prices and amounts on a sheet of paper automatically makes it an invoice, but legal authorities and those old school folks at your client’s accounting department won’t consider a document an invoice until it clearly displays the word ‘Invoice’.
+You might think that putting prices and amounts on a sheet of paper automatically counts as invoicing but legal authorities and those old school folks at your client’s accounting department won’t consider a document an invoice until it clearly displays the word ‘Invoice’.

 This is done to distinguish actual invoices from other types of documents that also display amounts owed and related information, such as pro-forma invoices, receipts, delivery notes, orders, quotes, credit notes or just simple business correspondence.